 İzmir is both course and culture

-Here you don't just drive kilometres.
-Here you drive among world heritage sites.
-The ruins of Ephesus (Ephesus) are not just stones: it is the setting of thousands of years of history.
+You literally drive among world heritage sites here.
+The ruins of Ephesus (Ephesus) are world-famous: you step right into thousands of years of history here.
 You can walk among temples, bathhouses and along Roman roads here.
 The price tag is serious, but you can also spend several hours in this historic place.
 The museum experience at the end, we would always recommend.

 And yes, in between you eat baklava or go for the local köfte.
-Which is really good.
+If there is one thing you must try, it is the local cuisine.
+It is really good.
 Another local speciality is the Kumru.
 The name comes from the word 'pigeon' and the shape of the bun does indeed resemble it.
 This is often eaten with (spicy) sausage and local cheese.
 You haven't been to Izmir without a bite of this 'street food'.
-Also known in the Netherlands is the Lahmacun, or also called Turkish pizza.
+Also known in the Netherlands is the lahmacun, or aka Turkish pizza.
 Because good food is part of this region.
 Everything local.
 Everything fresh.

 Where are you staying?